-The Versailles Pattern in Stone allows for a design flexibility that is an enviable addition to any interior design plan.
-As you can see in the imagery above, the pattern is capable of producing an 18th century French elegance and an open, airy architectural style so in demand in fashion forward circles today.
+The Versailles Pattern in Stone allows for design flexibility that is an enviable addition to any interior design plan.
+As you can see in the imagery above, the pattern is capable of producing an 18th-century French elegance and an open, airy architectural style so in demand in fashion-forward circles today.

 Also known as the French pattern, the Versailles typically consists of four sizes and shapes that work together from a modular and repetitive standpoint.